amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

     - arxiv 8/2021, deepmind
     - key
         - multiple queries to generate the output
+        - introduce the query to generate any number of outputs.
         - nice paper, also
 - perceiver general perception with iterative attention
     - arxiv 6/2021